Offer Hands-On & Action-Based Learning Experiences

 STAR students are specifically selected based upon their experience and interests and are highly prepared through coursework in leadership, global business studies, sustainability, marketing, consulting and finance.
 In advance and at the onset of the program, they have received innovative TEAM FOCUS training, a proven methodology that enhances team performance and productivity.
 This framework for business problem-solving establishes critical success factors for performance within a team and couples that with hypothesis testing and data-driven analyses.

 While these students receive course credit for STAR, they are inspired to incorporate their academic insight with dynamic and current research to offer creative recommendations.
-STAR includes about 150 students who commit X hours for this semester long course experience.
+STAR includes about 150 students who commit 10 hours per week for this semester-long course experience.

 MBA and Undergraduate students receive 4.5 credit hours for the spring semester from January to May.